Postdoctoral Research Associates

 - Write recommendation letters and aid in job searches during the final stages of the postdoctoral research appointment.

-- Conduct performance evaluations as specified in the UMPSA Agreement (PDF)
+- Conduct performance evaluations as specified in the UMPSA Agreement

 Recruitment and Hiring Information

-- Complete a job description and PDQ.
+- Complete a job description and send it to your HRP.